 Umbrella organisations provided that their work takes place at a local level

-Groups must demonstrate that they are well run and that they provide a voice for local concerns.
+Groups must demonstrate that they are well run and that they reflect the needs of local communities.
 The initiatives in which they are seeking funding for must be inclusive, open to the whole community and adhere to democratic principles.

 Only groups which meet these criteria can apply to the Culture Arts and Heritage grant scheme